 “Well, that is interesting.
 Let me do some digging.
 I’ll get back to you, Tanner.”

 “Tom, I need to get home because I have to get up early to be at school before collaboration period starts so I can to talk to Coach Reynolds.
 Then I’ll talk to your counselor and the teachers from your other three classes and ask them to post information about homework and tests on School Loop for you.
 I’ll tell them that you might be back at school on Monday instead of you will be back, so if something happens you’ll be in the clear.”

 “Okay, thanks, Tanner.
 It was nice meeting you, Mr. Knox.”

 “Nice meeting you, Tom.
 I hope you’ll be able to come and visit us once you get home.”

 “I’ll definitely do that.
 Thank you.”

 Wednesday Morning, 10/3/2018

 Tanner got up early on Wednesday so he could be at school just before seven-fifteen.
-He moved the textbooks he’d used on Tuesday from his backpack to his locker and swapped them for the textbooks he needed for his three Wednesday block schedule, periods four, five, and six.
-Plus two study periods and lunch, though he didn’t have any textbooks for those non-class periods.
+He moved the textbooks he’d used on Tuesday from his backpack to his locker and swapped them for the textbooks he needed for his three Wednesday block schedule classes, periods four, five, and six.
+Plus two study periods and lunch.
+He chuckled because he didn’t have any textbooks for those non-class periods.
 This semester he wasn’t taking any extra-credit classes.

 Then he went to Tom’s locker.
 Using the text Tom had sent him he opened the locker and found the two textbooks Tom needed.
 It was easy; these were the only textbooks in the locker.